 Stéphanie is an expert on African politics and, in particular, the Great Lakes region and the Democratic Republic of the Congo (DRC).
-Her work focuses – presently – on ethnographic explorations of the postcolonial ‘failed state’ and their broader implications for state theory, but her expertise extends further into security sector reform, peacebuilding, international intervention, critical theory and urban studies.
+Her PhD work focuses on ethnographic explorations of the postcolonial ‘failed state’ and their broader implications for state theory, but her expertise extends further into security sector reform, peacebuilding, international intervention, critical theory and urban studies.
 She has conducted extended periods of fieldwork across Africa and maintains deep roots with the DRC, where she was raised.
-Most recently, Perazzone has been carrying out an extensive series of ethnographic observations of urban agents including bureaucrats, police officers, transport operatives, local leaders, and beyond in the three cities of Kinshasa, Lubumbashi, and Goma.
+In so doing, she has carried out an extensive series of ethnographic observations of urban “street-level” state agents including petty bureaucrats, police officers, transport operatives, local leaders, and beyond in the three cities of Kinshasa, Lubumbashi, and Goma.
 On the basis of this work she has completed her PhD monograph “Congo: A State Ecosystem”, which theorizes the contours of supposedly ‘failed states’ from the perspectives of local Congolese actors describing – in fact – the complexities and ‘aliveness’ of the Congolese state from below.
 Overall, the state ecosystem, it is hoped, may be a framework applicable to myriad other contexts, and provides an innovative theoretical and methodological tool to reflect critically on the global yet subtle, violent patterns through which “the state form” not only re-produces itself, but continues to maintain itself as a vital and inescapable “totalizing” system of world domination.

 Kinshasa, during field research with the Police Sous-Commissariat of Quartier Djalo.